robertomarcillo/robertomarcillo.github.io/_pages/about.md

 Hello, dear reader!

 My name is Alys Murray and welcome to my website!
 Here, you’ll find everything there is to find about me: links to my social media pages, information about my books, and even some fun bonus content on my blog!
+If you’re looking to talk to my representation, please contact Matt Felker at CAA in regards to film and television rights.

 Born and raised in New Orleans, Louisiana, I got my degrees at NYU and King’s College London before returning home to pursue my love of writing!